 Why Buy a Hard Case?

 Quite simply – protection!
 Sadly, this is often a neglected aspect of buying a musical instrument.
-It doesn’t matter how much the instrument cost financially, if it is valuable to you, it is worth protecting (travelling with a stringed instrument).
+It doesn’t matter how much the instrument cost financially if it is valuable to you, therefore it is worth protecting (travelling with a stringed instrument).

-Gig bags are great for keeping the dust and the kid’s sticky fingers off your prized possession, and maybe even the wind and rain, but what happens when you get forced against a lamppost in the street or you’re trying to squeeze through a crowded doorway.
-Knocks, bumps and breakage’s suddenly become a very real, and potentially costly danger.
+Gig bags are great for keeping the dust and the kid’s sticky fingers off your prized possession, and maybe even the wind and rain.
+But what happens when you get forced against a lamppost in the street or you’re trying to squeeze through a crowded doorway.
+Knocks, bumps and breakage suddenly become a very real, and potentially costly danger.

-A good quality hard case significantly reduces the risk of instrument damage and may even be limited to the case itself.
-But there are hard cases and there are hard cases and, as with most things in life, you only get what you pay for.
+A good quality hard case will significantly reduce the risk of instrument damage and may even be limited to the case itself.
+There are hard cases and there are hard cases and, as with most things in life, you only get what you pay for.
 There are many cheap cases available but check the quality, the guarantee (if any) and the after sales support and repair service.